Bipartite secret sharing and staircases: Introduction

 An access structure $\Gamma$ is \emph{threshold} if $I\in\Gamma$ depends only on the cardinality of $I$.
-More generally, $\Gamma$ is \emph{multipartite}, if $[n]$ can be expressed as a disjoint union of $m\ge 1$ sets $N_1$, \dots, $N_m$, respectively, such that $I\in\Gamma$ is determined solely through the cardinalities of $I\cap N_1$ through $I\cap N_m$.
-For $m=2$ the access structure is called \emph{bipartite}.
-If $n_1$, $n_2$ denotes the number of elements in $N_1$ and $N_2$ respectively, a bipartite $\Gamma$ gives rise to an integer $\ell=\ell_\Gamma\ge 1$ and two sequences of integers
+Even though only threshold secret sharing schemes are needed in most applications, some situations, as for example hierarchical organizations, require access structures in which participants are divided into several groups according to their different roles.
+Specifically, $\Gamma$ is \emph{multipartite}, if $[n]$ can be expressed as a disjoint union of $m\ge 1$ sets $N_1$, \dots, $N_m$ such that $I\in\Gamma$ is determined solely through the cardinalities of $I\cap N_1$ through $I\cap N_m$.
+For $m=2$ such an access structure is called \emph{bipartite}.
+If $n_1$, $n_2$ denotes the number of elements in $N_1$ and $N_2$, respectively, a bipartite $\Gamma$ gives rise to an integer $\ell=\ell_\Gamma\ge 1$ and two sequences of integers

 such that $I\in\Gamma$ is equivalent to $|I\cap N_1|\ge i_k$ and $|I\cap N_2|\ge j_k$ for some $1\le k \le \ell$.
 The sequence $(i_1,j_1)$, \dots, $(i_\ell,j_\ell)$ is a \emph{staircase} determining $\Gamma$, having steps of width $\w_k=i_{k+1}-i_k$, and heights $\h_k=j_k-j_{k+1}$.